mcmah309/containeryard/README.md

 ## Why Use Container Yard Over Nix Flakes

 Nix flakes guarantees reproducibility at the cost of developer flexibility.
-Container Yard is decentralized, allowing users to easily use different packages managers and upstreams.
+Container Yard is decentralized, allowing users to easily use different package managers and upstreams.
 As such, Container Yard sacrifices some reproducibility guarantees and gains complete developer flexibility.

 ## Module Repositories